Super Smash Flash: Super Smash Flash 2

 The success of Super Smash Flash soon led to high demand for a sequel.
 When McLeodGaming first started development on Super Smash Flash 2 in 2007, the game was planned to be a sequel to the original Super Smash Flash, with the incremental aesthetic and gameplay improvements.
 This plan was ultimately discarded in favor of making a fresh, new start to reboot the series.
-Despite the title, Super Smash Flash 2 is not actually a sequel; it is an entirely new game, and only retains the original name of the project because of how widely known the title has become throughout the fanbase.
-Although the game is not complete yet, pre-releases – also known as demos of the game – have been posted to their website for users and fans to see how far in development the game is.
-Various attempts to post minor updates to the game have also been posted to the "Smash Flash DOJO", one of several websites run by developers based on a similar Nintendo-run site for the Smash Bros. series, but each attempt has been abandoned.
+Despite the title, Super Smash Flash 2 is not actually a sequel.
+It is an entirely new game, and only retains the original name of the project because of how widely known the title has become throughout the fanbase.
+Although the game is not complete yet, pre-releases – also known as demos – have been posted to their website for users and fans to see how far in development the game is.
+Various attempts to post minor updates have also been posted to the "Smash Flash DOJO", one of several websites run by developers based on a similar Nintendo site for the Smash Bros. series, but each attempt has been abandoned.
 Updates are also occasionally posted on the team's Facebook and Twitter pages.

 There were two major turning points in the game's development.
-The first was on January 1, 2009, on the release of v0.4a.
-This was the point where the game began to sharply grow considerably more complex, leading to snags in development as the difficulty of adding new characters was stated by Cleod to have "increased exponentially" at this point.
+The first was on January 1, 2009, upon the release of v0.4a.
+This was the point where the game started becoming more complex, leading to snags in development as the difficulty of adding new characters was stated by Cleod to have "increased exponentially".
 The second turning point came with the following release, v0.7, on January 1, 2011.
 Initially thought to merely be an update that added content, Black Mage was included as a hidden character after playing ten battles.
 This was a shock to the fanbase, as he was the first character to be introduced who was not in the originally planned character roster.
-Directly related to knowledge of his surprise inclusion spreading among the general fanbase, McLeodGaming soon made an announcement that the oft-criticized planned roster had undergone a complete overhaul.
+Directly related to knowledge of his surprise inclusion spreading among the general fanbase, McLeodGaming soon made an announcement that the planned roster had undergone a complete overhaul.

 The final demo, Super Smash Flash 2 Beta, was announced on January 25, 2015.
 It was notable for dropping both the version number and designating itself as a beta version rather than a demo.
-On May 29, 2017, Super Smash Flash 2 Beta was finally released after almost three years of development, it added various aspects to stand on its own as a game, both present in the official Super Smash Bros. titles, such as Classic Mode (primarily in the vein of the original Super Smash Bros., but with added elements), and original to the game, such as Arena Mode.
-Updates to this version are designated with a separate version number starting at 1.0, with the latest update being Beta 1.4.0, which was released on May 9, 2025.
+On May 29, 2017, Super Smash Flash 2 Beta was finally released after almost three years of development.
+It added various aspects to stand on its own as a game, both present in the official Super Smash Bros. titles, such as Classic Mode (primarily in the vein of Super Smash Bros., but with added elements), and original to the game, such as Arena Mode.
+Updates to this version are designated with a separate version number starting at 1.0, with the latest update being Beta 1.4.0.1, which was released on May 13, 2025.